TheJacksonLaboratory/dask_relabeling/README.md

 # Dask relabeling tool
- A relabeling tool for tiled/chunked segmentation with Dask.
+Relabel is a dask-based relabeling tool for tiled/chunked segmentation of large-scale images.

 This tool is able to segment arbitrarily large images (2D and 3D) and merge the labels into a single labeled image.